Film, Commercial, and High Quality Social Content for Brands and Athletes.

 Blake Kueny is a film and commercial director.
 He is best known for “View From a Blue Moon,” a critically acclaimed surf film starring John John Florence that GQ called the “Most Stunning Surf Film Ever Made.”

-Though Blake is only twenty-five years old, his work has an elegance and poeticism that pushes far beyond his years.
+Though Blake is only twenty-six years old, his work has an elegance and poeticism that pushes far beyond his years.
 His love of directing is evident in every frame.
-It is rare to catch him with out a RED camera in his hand.

 Executive Producer & Founder

 Joseph Dugan is the executive producer and founder of the Durango Effect.
-Joseph has been in advertising for 20 years and has won numerous international awards, including fourteen Cannes Lions and multiple appearances on Cannes Palm D’Or list.
+Joseph has worked in advertising for 20 years and won numerous international awards, including fourteen Cannes Lions and multiple appearances on Cannes Palm D’Or list.